 These Are the Ways a Vegan Diet Affects Your Skin

 It's no secret that eating a diet rich in fruits and vegetables is ideal for your overall health and wellbeing, and your skin is no exception.
-We decided to take a closer look into how a vegan diet can affect your skin, and the findings are surprising, to say the least.
+We decided to take a closer look at how a vegan diet can affect your skin, and the findings are surprising, to say the least.

 The various growth hormones present in dairy products are now known to contribute to skin congestion and acne.
-A study of diet patterns and acne shows that Western-style diets containing high amounts of sugar and fat as well as animal products exacerbated acne in test patients.
+A study of dietary patterns and acne shows that Western-style diets containing high amounts of sugar and fat as well as animal products exacerbated acne in test patients.

-For people suffering from skin conditions such as eczema, rosacea and some skin allergies, it can be frustrating, inconvenient and even painful.
+For people suffering from skin conditions such as eczema, rosacea, and some skin allergies, it can be frustrating, inconvenient and even painful.
 Following a plant-based diet for a consistent time period has been shown to reduce inflammatory markers in the body which contribute to certain irritating skin conditions.

 They're inevitable, but there's a simple way to slow down the appearance of fine lines and wrinkles.
 A healthy antioxidant intake that stems from the consumption of fruits and vegetables is the best way to fight free radicals which cause signs of premature aging and even pigmentation.

 Did you know that by eating certain foods your skin can take on a more healthy, glowing appearance?
-It turns out that by regularly eating orange vegetables like pumpkin and carrots you ultimately increase your consumption an antioxidant called beta-carotine that rewards you with a healthy complexion.
+It turns out that by regularly eating orange vegetables like pumpkin and carrots you ultimately increase your consumption of an antioxidant called beta-carotine that rewards you with a healthy complexion.